kivy/buildozer/docs/source/installation.rst

 If you wish, clone your code to a new folder where the build process will run.

 You don't need to create a virtualenv for your code requirements.
-But just add these requirements to a configuration file called `buildozer.spec` as you will see in the following sections.
+But just add these requirements to a configuration file called :class:`buildozer.spec` as you will see in the following sections.

 Before running Buildozer in your code folder, remember to go into the Buildozer folder and activate the Buildozer virtualenv.